bengilbert/flitter/readme.md

 ## Think you can do a better job?

-Send me a pull request, i'd be especially interested other options for simplfying the BDD tests
+Send me a pull request, i'd be especially interested in other options for simplfying the BDD tests

 ## Dependencies